Tibor Paul

+Background

 He was born in Budapest, Hungary to Antal János Paul, vintner, and his wife Gizella, née Verényi.
 He studied piano and woodwind under Zoltán Kodály, Hermann Scherchen and Felix Weingartner.
 In 1930 he founded the Budapest Concert Orchestra.
 In 1939 he began conducting his own orchestra.
 He also conducted at the Budapest National Theatre and by 1945 he was principal conductor for the Hungarian Broadcasting Corporation.

 In 1948, Paul left for Switzerland.
 He conducted for the Swiss Broadcasting Corporation and at the opera house in Bern.
 He migrated to Australia in 1950.
 He soon became a conductor with the New South Wales National Opera and a guest conductor with the Australian Broadcasting Commission (ABC).
 He taught orchestral and choral conducting at the New South Wales State Conservatorium of Music from 1954.
 He was also principal conductor for the Elizabethan Theatre Trust Opera Company in 1954-55.
 He became an Australian citizen in 1955.

+He worked with soloist Tatjana Hitrina in the early 1950s.